 Unfair business competition in the use of trademarks without rights can also be sued based on acts against the law, where the plaintiff must prove that because of the defendant's unlawful acts, the plaintiff suffers a loss.
-Based on civil law, unfair business competition is said to be an act against the law it it meets the elements in Article 1365 of the Civil Code, namely (Putri, 2018):
+Based on civil law, unfair business competition is said to be an act against the law if it meets the elements in Article 1365 of the Civil Code (Putri, 2018), namely:

-- a) Carried out against the law;
+- A. Carried out against the law;

-- b) Causing losses for business competitors;
+- B. Causing losses for business competitors;

-- c) Made by mistake (intentionally or negligently);
+- C. Made by mistake (intentionally or negligently);

-- d) There is a causal relationship between the act and the loss resulting from the act of a business which is against the law, that is if:
+- D. There is a causal relationship between the act and the loss resulting from the act of a business which is against the law, that is if:

 - 1) These acts are prohibited by law;

 - 2) The act is contrary to decency;

 - 3) The act is against public order;

 - 4) The act is against compliance;

-- 5) The act is contrary to honestly.
+- 5) The act is contrary to honesty.